micajank/Green_and_grow/README.md

 #### APIs:
 - Eventful
 - Zomato
-- Google Maps

 ### Future Goals for Green & Grow
 - I would like to add a calendar feature to the app that would automatically fill "liked" and "planned" events and restaurants in order to follow them easier.
+I was also hoping to add a map feature to help in the plan decisions with engouragment to take public or no fuel transit but I ran out of time.
+I plan to add this in at a later date.
 - I would also like to add the ability to purchase tickets directly from my site rather than sending the user to the event somewhere else to pay.
 - I think this app could benefit from a social network aspect, where people could connect and become "friends" and plan events together as a group.
 - Finally, I would like to add more features to really round out the app, making it the best place to find information about sustainability.
 Add a few more APIs to news outlets with running articles on whats new in green living.
 Incorporate a simulator for users to measure their greenhouse impact on the planet.
 And add a meetup component to help unite people and strangers outside of the app to encourage long term changes.